Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Numerical examples

 One interesting feature about this posterior distribution is that there is a narrow funnel-shaped region that is difficult for ULA to sample from unless a very small step size is used.

 We consider five different Langevin dynamics that all have the posterior distribution as their invariant distribution, and compare their sampling performance.
 They are denoted \texttt{ULA}, \texttt{RMLD}, \texttt{TMULA}, \texttt{TMRMLD}, and \texttt{TMRMLD + Irr}. \texttt{ULA} is the discretization of the standard Langevin dynamics. \texttt{RMLD} is a Riemannian manifold Langevin dynamics where the metric is chosen according to the one in \cite{girolami2011riemann}.
 In \cite{girolami2011riemann} the authors choose the metric to be the sum of the expected Fisher information matrix and the negative Hessian of the log-prior.
-Here:

-Using samples generated by one trajectory of ULA, a monotone triangular $S$ that pushes the target to an approximate normal distribution is learned using \texttt{ATM} with 20000 sample points and where $f$ is trained over a total order Hermite polynomial basis of order 3 (see Section \ref{subsec:transportmaps}) \cite{baptista2020adaptive}.
+Using samples generated by one trajectory of ULA, a monotone triangular $S$ that pushes the target to an approximate normal distribution is learned using \texttt{ATM} with 20000 sample points and where $f$ is trained over a total order Hermite polynomial basis of order 3 that is rectified so that the Jacobian is positive definite (see Section \ref{subsec:transportmaps}) \cite{baptista2020adaptive}.
 The sample points are generated by simulating a single ULA chain with a step size of $10^{-6}$.
 Note that this step size is much smaller than the simulations we run to evaluate each system.
 This is so that ULA produces training samples in the narrow funnel of the distribution.
 In \texttt{TMULA} we simulate trajectories of ULA on the pushforward density $S_\sharp \pi$ and map each trajectory into trajectories on $\pi$ through $S^{-1}$. \texttt{TMRMLD} is a RMLD where the metric is chosen according to $\mathbf{B}(\mu,\gamma)^{-1} = \mathbf{J}_S^\top\mathbf{J}_S(\mu,\gamma)$.
 While the analytical map of this posterior distribution to a standard normal is not known, we show that a metric that arises from the construction of an \emph{approximate} triangular transport map can still result in better sample quality.
-In continuous time, Proposition \ref{prop:TMRMLD} shows that \texttt{TMULA} and \texttt{TMRMLD} are equivalent, but our analysis in Section \ref{subsec:tmrmld} suggests that these two approaches may yield different results when discretized.
+In continuous time, Theorem \ref{prop:TMRMLD} shows that \texttt{TMULA} and \texttt{TMRMLD} are equivalent, but our analysis in Section \ref{subsec:tmrmld} suggests that these two approaches may yield different results when discretized.
 We empirically explore their differences.
-In \texttt{TMULA + Irr} we also consider the discretization of the system in Proposition \ref{prop:tmgiirr} with the same discretization as \texttt{TMULA}.
+In \texttt{TMULA + Irr} we also consider the discretization of the system in Theorem \ref{prop:tmgiirr} with the same discretization as \texttt{TMULA}.

 Figure \ref{fig:funneldensities} shows how the map $S$ can be used to sample from the posterior distribution $\pi$.
 Observe that when applied directly to a standard normal distribution, the map produces an approximate target distribution that is visually quite different from the target distribution.
 In contrast, by performing Langevin on the pushforward of the map $S$ on the target distribution, we can produce samples from the posterior.
 In Figure \ref{fig:ulavstmula} we show sample points produced by \texttt{ULA} and \texttt{TMULA} with the same step size $h = 8\times 10^{-3}$.
 Notice that \texttt{ULA} is unable to produce samples from the narrow region of this distribution.